 2. Being themselves.

-Whatever; Pete Hegseth hates generals, his books make that abundantly clear, and he
+Whatever; Pete Hegseth hates generals, his books make that abundantly clear, and he continues

-is on a roll, determined to bleach the barracks and remasculinize the ranks.
+on a roll, determined to bleach the barracks and remasculinize the ranks.

 When, where and from whom will he face significant pushback?
 Check back if the Russian flag replaces the blue and yellow standard of Ukraine.

 But barring that, or some unforeseen twist of fate, Hegseth could well make segregation history repeat more than rhyme, at least in his vast uniformed domain.
+And the work of preserving Black History may require another Underground Railroad.

 1. Hi Chuck,